Is it Cheaper to Insure a Sedan or SUV?

 Some SUVs have impeccable safety records; therefore, the insurance company might offer a lower premium for that SUV over one with not-so-impressive statistics.

 For example, a Jeep Grand Cherokee has more safety features than a Jeep Wrangler.
-Also, the Wrangler is often used for off-roading, which means more use of a comprehensive and collision policy than a Cherokee used for traveling to and from work.
+Also, the Wrangler is often used for off-roading, which means it is more likely to file an insurance claim than a Cherokee used mostly for traveling to and from work.
+This is why Wranglers tend to cost more to insure than Cherokees and other mid-size SUVs.

 Potential for Theft